Jim Hines: Track career

-Football career
+Professional football career

-After these successes, Hines was a 6th-round pick in the 1968 NFL Draft by the Miami Dolphins, an American football team.
-Hines did not have the football skills to match his speed and spent the 1968 season on the practice squad.
-He was given the nickname "Oops" due to his lack of football skill.
-He appeared in ten games with Miami in 1969 catching two passes for 23 yards, rushed the ball one time for seven yards and returned one kickoff for 22 yards.
-Hines then appeared in one game with the Kansas City Chiefs in 1970.
-He never played pro football again.
-He has one of the top 100-meter times by NFL players.
-Hines was ranked the 10th-worst NFL player of all time by Deadspin writer Jeff Pearlman.
+Hines was drafted by the Miami Dolphins of the NFL in the sixth round of the 1968 NFL/AFL draft.
+Hines spent the 1968 season on the Dolphins' practice squad.
+He was given the nickname "Oops".
+He appeared in ten games with Miami in 1969, accumulating a total of 52 all-purpose yards.
+Hines' final professional game was his first and only game with the Kansas City Chiefs in 1970.
+Hines was ranked as the 10th-worst NFL player of all time by Deadspin writer Jeff Pearlman.

 Later years

 For years Hines worked with inner-city youth in Houston, as well as on oil rigs outside the city.

-Hines's world record remained unbeaten until Calvin Smith ran 9.93, also at altitude, in July 1983.
+Hines's world record remained unsurpassed until Calvin Smith ran a time of 9.93 in 1983.

+Hines competed in the 100 at a 1984 Masters Track and Field Competition at UCLA.

-He was inducted into the Texas Track and Field coaches Hall of Fame, class of 2016.
+Hines was inducted into the Texas Sports Hall of Fame, class of 1994.
+Hines was also inducted into the Texas Track and Field coaches Hall of Fame, class of 2016.

+Hines died in Hayward, California, on June 3, 2023, at the age of 76.